Small farms to subdivision

 Along the eastern border of Macarthur’s Cornish Hills Farm 460 ac were granted to William Kent Jnr in April 1803.
 It is within this land that the Beecroft properties to the east of Midson Road and south of Devlins Creek are located.

 To the north and east of Marsden’s grant was one made in August 1804 to John Savage comprising 290 ac.
+For more information on Savage see his entry under People.

 The Field of Mars Common